 This massage is designed for the healthy expectant mother dealing with the many physical changes which occur during the pregnancy.
 This massage is performed in the side-lying position with pillows strategically placed for comfort.
 Massage relieves many of the normal discomforts during pregnancy, such as backaches, stiff neck, leg cramps, headaches, edema, and sore, swollen ankles and feet.

 *You may have heard that massage should only be performed AFTER completion of the first trimester.
 There is no basis for this recommendation other than fear.
 It is a restriction based on potential liability issues in an extremely litigious society, not on the safety of massage.
 MOST miscarriages occur in the first trimester; and many miscarriages happen without any apparent reason (I know because I had a miscarriage after two healthy pregnancies).
 Massage cannot cause a miscarriage in a healthy expectant mother.
 Caution should be given to an expectant mother with gestational diabetes.
 Please bring an appropriate snack with you to eat after your massage.
-An open discussion between the doctor, pregnant mother and massage therapist is encouraged and recommended, therefore, I request a doctor’s prescription/note prior to your first prenatal massage.
+An open discussion between the doctor, pregnant mother and massage therapist is encouraged and recommended.

 Chair massage helps desk-bound workers in addition to being a nice introduction to the world of massage.
 Chair massage is performed onsite at your office or corporate event.
 Your employees will be seated upright on a special massage chair and remain fully clothed.